markx945/MetQC/metqc/README.md

 The goal of MetQC is to provide Quartet-based QCtools for Metabolomics.

 ## Installation
-You can install this packages from github
+You can install this package from github

 ``` r
 # install.packages("devtools")